• Skip to primary navigation

 Instructions

-• Fry onion and garlic in butter or ghee until they start to turn slightly golden.
+• Saute the onion and garlic in butter until translucent and slightly golden.

-• Add the cinnamon quill, cloves, cumin seeds, chili flakes, turmeric and cardamom and stir until fragrant, about 1 minute.
+• Add the cinnamon quill, whole cloves, cumin seeds, turmeric, cardamom and chilli flakes.
+Stir until fragrant, about 1 minute.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!